Celebrity Big Brother USA: When Does It Start, And Who’s Going To Be On It?

 Generally, when NBC is hosting the Olympics, other networks drag out reruns, apparently believing that viewers at home would be watching the Olympics so there’s no point in putting up new programming that viewers won’t watch.
 CBS has apparently seen the flaw in that logic (as Variety reports, NBC’s Olympics rating can most charitably be described as “woeful“) and has decided to risk putting up first-run content during the Olympics.

-As Julie Chen told The New York Post, at least some viewers would rather watch original content on CBS than whatever is happening in South Korea.
+As Julie Chen told the New York Post, at least some viewers would rather watch original content on CBS than whatever is happening in South Korea.

 “Can you imagine while the Olympics are running the figure skating competition [that] we have our classic Big Brother Slip ‘n Slide competition with celebrities?
 Who’s turning away from us?
 Not me!”